 What do you do when you're not working for Raidboxes ?

 I like to do sports, cook comfortably and meet up with friends.
 I'm also currently catching up with my parents on a lot of the time we didn't have during my years abroad.
 During the first Corona wave, I also regularly helped out my elderly neighbours, which I'm sure I'll continue to do now in autumn and winter.

-Apart from that, I like to be outside in general, sometimes driving longer distances by car.
-Especially to the sea, because I miss the space and freedom after all the years I lived abroad on the beach, but now and then 🙂 Next I want to brush up my buried languages that I once spoke fluently (French and Spanish).
-And I want to start dancing again, that has fallen by the wayside over the years.
+Apart from that, I generally like to be outdoors, sometimes driving longer distances by car.
+Especially to the sea, because I miss the space and freedom from time to time after all the years I spent living on the beach abroad 🙂 Next I want to brush up on the languages I once spoke fluently (French and Spanish).
+And I want to start dancing again, which has fallen by the wayside over the years.